The UCF football team has accepted an invitation to take part in the AutoNation Cure Bowl presented by Florida Hospital.

 “Taking part in the Cure Bowl will be a great experience for our student-athletes,” White said.
 “Congratulations to our football team and our coaching staff for earning the reward of participating in a bowl game.
 I know our fans will be excited about supporting their Knights right here in Orlando at Camping World Stadium.”

 Below are reasons to support the Knights and buy your bowl tickets through UCF:

-UCF fans can purchase tickets to the Cure Bowl by clicking here or by calling 407.823.1000.
+UCF fans can purchase tickets to the Cure Bowl by calling 407.823.1000.
 Information on student tickets will be available later this week.